 - They’re fun to watch.
 Comedy series are funny by their very nature.
 And who doesn’t enjoy funny?
 No one, that’s who.
 But better yet, because they’re so fun to watch, it will be easy to watch them regularly and regular exposure to Spanish will improve your skills.
 So you’re simulating immersion and really, truly learning—talk about killing two birds with one stone!

 - They’re diverse.
 If you don’t like one series, there are plenty more to check out.
-You’re sure to find something that you like.
+You’re sure to find something you like.
 And once you’re done with one, you can always just move on to the next.
 With plenty of old shows and new ones cropping up every year, the supply is limitless.
 The fun and learning never have to end.

 - They teach you language.
 There’s plenty of vocabulary in any TV series.
-Best of all, a lot of it will be colloquial, meaning its the sort of everyday Spanish you just won’t learn from a textbook.
+Best of all, a lot of it will be colloquial, meaning it’s the sort of everyday Spanish you just won’t learn from a textbook.
 Additionally, watching will help you get a feel for the sounds of the language.
 At first, understanding won’t come as naturally and you may find yourself translating in your head.
 But the more you watch, the more you’ll understand, and soon you won’t even need to translate.
 Bam!
-Fluency is at the tips of your fingers!
+Fluency is at the tips of your fingers.

 - They teach you culture.
 TV both reflects and influences culture, so watching popular TV shows will help get you in the loop.
-Understanding culture is important because it plays a role in any interactions.
+Understanding culture is important because it plays a role in any interaction.
 If you only know the language, you’ll still have trouble communicating with native speakers.
 Plus, familiarizing yourself with popular TV shows will give you an easy topic of conversation.

 How to Get the Most out of Watching Spanish Comedy Series